Is My Depression Actually Borderline Personality Disorder? When Misdiagnosis Hinders Healing

 BPD stems from an inability to properly regulate emotions, especially in situations where you’re dealing with family members or those that you’re close with.
 BPD creates waves of intense anger, depression, and anxiety, all on a daily or weekly basis—and for many individuals suffering from this disorder, their reaction is to distance themselves from their emotions.
 However, when you distance yourself from what you feel, you unintentionally exacerbate feelings of emptiness and depression, sometimes so much so that they seem to be indicative of depression as opposed to BPD.
 In order to properly treat BPD, you must recognize and acknowledge your irrational emotions, patterns of impulsiveness, and the toll that they are taking on your life and relationships.

-The biggest problem with treating BPD as depression is the fact that there is no acknowledgment that the problem stems from increased levels of emotional arousal.
+“The biggest problem with treating BPD as depression is the fact that there is no acknowledgment of the key differences in emotional regulation.
+This distinction between BPD vs depression is crucial for receiving the right care.
 In fact, depressed patients often have the opposite problem—they feel only one emotion all the time.
 While living with BPD is like constantly riding a roller coaster of emotion and turmoil, depression is like living in a painting with only one color.
 Although individuals with BPD at times do feel intensely depressed and down, this is just one of the many fluctuating emotions that dominate their life.

 Medication-based treatments for BPD typically utilize selective serotonin reuptake inhibitors (SSRIs), a class of antidepressants that are also used to treat depression.
 However, depression is also treated with the numerous other classes of antidepressants such as serotonin-norepinephrine reuptake inhibitors (SNRIs) and tricyclic antidepressants, all of which are not preferred medications for treating BPD.
 In fact, many antidepressants can cause mood swings as a side effect, which can amplify the flurry of emotions that you are already feeling due to BPD, highlighting the necessity of proper diagnosis and receiving the appropriate antidepressant medication.
 Furthermore, people that suffer from anxiety along with their depression are typically treated with benzodiazepines such as Xanax, which can actually reduce inhibitions and increase impulsivity, exacerbating symptoms of BPD.